Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 - Ways to drive superior margins/product quality with new suppliers around the globe

-When conducting these evaluations, it is essential to share your ACTUAL target prices with new suppliers, and approximate current margins, costs, and weaknesses with your existing supply chain partnership.
+When conducting these evaluations, it is essential to share your actual target prices with new suppliers, and approximate current margins, costs, and weaknesses with your existing supply chain partnership.
 While doing this, simultaneously request that your active vendors evaluate their processes and pricing to determine if their offering can be more competitive.
 If you are displeased with the pricing, turnaround times, and capacity your current vendors offer, be forthcoming.

 Conclusion